Voting Rights and Democracy

 Several challengers filed suit.
 After a ten-day trial, the United States District Court for the District of Arizona held that the requirement violates the Materiality Provision because “an individual’s birthplace is not material to determining her eligibility to vote.”
 On appeal in the Ninth Circuit, the State of Arizona argues that the district court did not give sufficient “weight” to the state’s justifications for the requirement.
 Separately, the Republican National Committee, Warren Petersen, and Ben Toma (“RNC and Legislative Appellants”) argue that a state can make the Materiality Provision inapplicable to certain information requested from voters simply by making that information necessary to register to vote.

 In August 2024, CAC filed an amicus brief in support of the challenges to the birthplace requirement.
-The appellants’ arguments trying to limit the Materiality Provision’s scope are not only at odds with the Provision’s text and history, they would also undermine Congress’s ability to help realize the Constitution’s promise of voting equality.
-Our brief makes three principal points.
+As we argued in our brief, the appellants’ arguments trying to limit the Materiality Provision’s scope are not only at odds with the Provision’s text and history, they would also undermine Congress’s ability to help realize the Constitution’s promise of voting equality.
+Our brief made three principal points.

 First, the Fifteenth Amendment gives Congress sweeping power to enforce the Amendment’s ban on racial discrimination in voting.
 The Fifteenth Amendment provides that “[t]he right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude.”
 To make the Fifteenth Amendment’s guarantee a reality, the Framers explicitly provided that “Congress shall have power to enforce this article by appropriate legislation.”
 Its authors explained that this Enforcement Clause gives Congress a broad “affirmative power” to secure the right to vote.